-Most people have a favourite browser they gravitate towards when surfing the net.
-It can be tricky to break out of your comfort zone and not realise there are better options out there to suit your browsing habits.
+Most people have a favourite internet browser they gravitate towards when surfing the net.
+It can be tricky to break out of your comfort zone and realise there are better options out there to suit your browsing habits and protect your sensitive personal information.
 For example, did you know that not all browsers handle your data optimally, and few are developed with privacy and security as a primary focus?

 If you’re a Mac user, Safari is already preinstalled, which saves you time having to research and download anything.
 Safari offers a built-in functionality to store your bookmarks and browsing history in iCloud, along with your usernames and passwords in iCloud Keychain.
 This makes it easy to log in and synchronise your browsing across all your Apple devices.

 However, it is limited to Apple products, meaning security is an issue for many users who use Safari on Windows systems.
-As for all browsers, users should take extra precautions when browsing the internet as Safari is vulnerable to intrusion by malware, like any other program.
+As for all internet browsers, users should take extra precautions when browsing the internet and protecting your sensitive, personal information as Safari is vulnerable to intrusion by malware, like any other program.

 Google Chrome is known for being a speedy web browser.
 One of the significant advantages of Chrome is to log in using your Google account and synchronise all bookmarks, history and other data across your devices.